Enhanced Representative Availability Process (ERAP)

 Due Date for Representative Availability

 Representatives must provide the Office of Hearings Operations (OHO) with their availability for hearings by the first day of the month, five months before the start of the Target Scheduling Month (TSM).
-For example, if we are scheduling for January, availability is due five months earlier, specifically by August 1.
+For example, availability for January 2025 is due by August 1, 2024.

 A scheduling cycle is typically 6 months, including the entire Target Scheduling Month (TSM).
 The months of a scheduling cycle are calculated starting with the month in which the cycle begins.
 For example, the scheduling cycle for a TSM of June begins January 1 and ends on June 30.
 Representative availability is due at the beginning of a scheduling cycle.
 For example, using a TSM of June, representative hearing availability is due on January 1.